webmaster442/DebiaNet/readme.md

 ## Release policy

 DebiaNet is currently a personal project with a planned update and release cycle of six months.
-This schedule may be adjusted in the future based on the growth and needs of the user base.
+This schedule may be adjusted in the future based on the growth and needs of the user base and the release cycle of the .NET SDK versions.

 ## Configuration